Bobby-coder/Justice-Landing-Page/README.md

 ## Introduction

-This is a code repository for the Street Style Landing Page.
+This is a code repository for the Justice Landing Page.

 ## Time taken to finish this project